Tampa Divorce Lawyer

 Are you considering filing for divorce in the Tampa Bay, Florida area?
 Contact K. Dean Kantaras, P.A. for divorce advice on what you can expect and how you can be prepared.

-With four decades of combined legal experience, our Tampa Bay divorce lawyers can resolve divorce matters inside and outside of court.
-With knowledge of Florida family law, our family law attorneys can pursue agreements and settlements with your best interests in mind.
+With four decades of combined legal experience, our Tampa Bay divorce lawyer can resolve divorce inside and outside of court.
+With knowledge of Florida family law, our family law attorney can pursue agreements and settlements with your best interests in mind.

 - 10 Best Family Law Attorneys – American Institute of Family Law Attorneys™